martinakrtzschmr/micro-saas-template/README.md

 └── 📄 README.md                  # Project documentation
 ```

-## Concepts Impremented on this project
+## Concepts Implemented on this project

+Stripe context added to the application -

 ## Concepts to be implemented

+Add payment-checkout and subscription-checkout with Stripe API